-But that means I had to make ice cream one more time sans jalapenos.
+Then I had to make the recipe one more time to take these pictures.
 Darn.
 Cue eye rolls.
 Sorry hubsters.
 I hope you’ll heal quickly from these trying times.

 This kiwi lime ice cream tastes best soft serve, right after it’s churned because it’s flavor becomes a little more subtle when hard frozen.
 So if you need to hard freeze and can be patient, just let it sit out for about 10 minutes before scooping.
 It tastes much creamier this way!